yegor256/volatility/README.md

 ======

 It's an experimental way to calculate how "volatile" is a project source code repository.
-First, we observe how many times every file has been touched during the life time of a repository.
-Than we sort files by
+More or less detailed theoretical summary is in theory.pdf.

 Prerequisites: